 A hole punch is a handy tool to have in your office.
 The majority of punchers are 3-hole punch machines so paper and folders can fit into 3-ringed binders.
 We’ve gathered the best from basic designs to heavy-duty machines and even an electric option.
 Each one is easy to use and looks right at home on your desk.

 The AFMAT hole puncher is powered with both an AC adapter or six AA batteries.
 It can punch through 20 sheets of paper at once and only requires you to push a small button when ready.
 There is a guide on the side of this puncher that slides in and out depending on the size of your paper.
-This helps keeps paper straight while being punched.
+This helps keep the paper straight while being punched.
 The scrap paper is collected underneath and is easy to empty when full.
+Because it does run on battery power, you can keep working even when the power is out, and it makes it portable to bring along on quick work trips.
+However, it is heavier than non-electric punchers, which may be easier and more portable than the AFMAT.

 Our Puncher Picks